Here are things I’ve heard over the years that we must take a second look at. Here are some possible answers.

 Yes, depression CAN be a result of sin.
 BUT depression is NOT always a result of sin!
 If it is, God will tell you loud and clear what the problem is.
 This saying piles on the guilt for the depressed Christian.
 It’s unlikely that their depression has a spiritual cause, and this implies that they are not good enough spiritually.

 “Repent and ask forgiveness for your sin!”

 Depression is a result of sin, in that if there was no sin in the world depression wouldn’t exist.
-But then, neither would diabetes, or cancer, or any other illness… Sin caused the word to be not-perfect, therefore illness exists.
-It is not a sin to be depressed, any more than it is to have any other illness.
+But then, neither would diabetes, cancer, or any other illness… Sin caused the world to be not-perfect, therefore illness exists.
+It’s a sin to be depressed, any more than it is to have any other illness.
 Depression can be used by God to encourage repentance, but in that case, it will be crystal clear exactly what sin you should repent of.
-If you don’t know, or have just a vague sense of guilt, your depression is not the result of a sin.
-Accusing someone of having depression because you think they committed some random sin is arrogant.
-It wouldn’t be the act of a loving God to refuse to tell you what you need to repent of.
+If you don’t know or have just a vague sense of guilt, your depression is not the result of sin.

 “You need to have more faith.”
 “Have faith in God.”

 Hebrews 11:1, “Now faith is the substance of things hoped for, the evidence of things not seen.”
 How much faith does it take to hold onto the Christian faith when emotions scream at you daily to give up, get out and turn against God?
 Very often a depressed Christian will be hanging onto faith by their fingernails in something that requires a ton of faith.

 “Taking antidepressants is playing God, He can heal you.”